zackees/aicode/README.md

 aicode
 ```

+Why is this the best open source coding assistant?
+Because this is a front end for [aider.chat](https://aider.chat), but with all the sharp edges filed off and the defaults you want, included automatically.

 Features
   * `aicode` is easier to install.
 Like WAY easier.
   * `aicode` will not f@ck up your global pip environment.